UPDATE: Our GDPR solution, AddShoppers Vault™, is live! Read more here.

 Data Export is only for ‘self reported’ PII, not behavioral.

-AddShoppers GDPR compliance will launch ahead of the May 25, 2018 deadline.
+AddShoppers GDPR compliance for Controllers will launch ahead of the May 25, 2018 deadline.
 Below is a mockup of how the consumer landing page will look: